Tudor0404/easythread/docs/pages/documented_design.rst

 This is useful because any type of file can use these callbacks and communicate (including TSX and normal TypeScript files).

+**********
+Data table
+**********

+Some variables described below are react hooks, to prevent un-needed rows being used, the setter and getter will be under one variable name, with it in bold.
+Variables which are very self descriptive are not added.

+.. list-table:: Variables
+    :widths: 30, 40, 30
+    :header-rows: 1

+    * - **Variable Name**
+      - **Use**
+      - **file**
+    * - **referenceElement**
+      - referencing a JSX item to use its position
+      - Button.tsx, Dropdown.tsx
+    * - **popperElement**
+      - tooltip container
+      - Button.tsx, Dropdown.tsx
+    * - **isHover**
+      - if the button is being currently hovered over
+      - Button.tsx, Dropdown.tsx
+    * - **canvasRef**
+      - reference to the canvas in JSX
+      - Canvas.tsx
+    * - **horizontalRulerRef**
+      - reference to the horizontal ruler in JSX
+      - Canvas.tsx
+    * - **verticalRulerRef**
+      - reference to the vertical ruler in JSX
+      - Canvas.tsx
+    * - **preventSelect**
+      - check if items are allowed to be selecteed in the canvas
+      - Canvas.tsx
+    * - **timer**
+      - used to prevent selection after dragging element after some time
+      - Canvas.tsx
+    * - **fileInputRef**
+      - used to handle uploading files
+      - Canvas.tsx
+    * - **viewZoom**
+      - zoom of the canvas
+      - Canvas.tsx
+    * - **currPage**
+      - current page of colour visible
+      - Sidebar.tsx
+    * - **coloursPerPage**
+      - maximum colours per page
+      - Sidebar.tsx
+    * - **maxPage**
+      - maximum page
+      - Sidebar.tsx
+    * - **softColour**
+      - colour being hovered over
+      - Sidebar.tsx
+    * - **hardColour**
+      - selected colour
+      - Sidebar.tsx
+    * - **stitchLength**
+      - maximum stitch length
+      - OptionsDropdown.tsx
+    * - **spaceBetweenNormals**
+      - space between normals in satin stitches
+      - OptionsDropdown.tsx
+    * - **satinStitchLength**
+      - maximum stitch length in satin paths
+      - OptionsDropdown.tsx
+    * - **fillGutterSpacing**
+      - space between gutters
+      - OptionsDropdown.tsx
+    * - **filename**
+      - name of file
+      - Toolbar.tsx
+    * - **width**
+      - width of graphic
+      - Toolbar.tsx
+    * - **height**
+      - height of graphic
+      - Toolbar.tsx
+    * - **isOutlineShown**
+      - if all the shapes are selected
+      - Toolbar.tsx
+    * - **isUndo**
+      - if the user can undo
+      - Toolbar.tsx
+    * - **isRedo**
+      - if the user can redo
+      - Toolbar.tsx
+    * - **areItemsSelected**
+      - if any number of items are selected
+      - Toolbar.tsx
+    * - **stroke**
+      - the stroke of the selected item
+      - Toolbar.tsx
+    * - **isModalOpen**
+      - if the laoding modal is open
+      - Toolbar.tsx
+    * - **isConvertToEmbroidery**
+      - if conversion should convert SVG to points
+      - Toolbar.tsx
+    * - **isRemoveOverlap**
+      - if conversion should flatten SVG
+      - Toolbar.tsx
+    * - **isAverageOutColours**
+      - if conversion should normalise colours
+      - Toolbar.tsx
+    * - buttonStyle
+      - the style of the buttons on the lower toolbar
+      - Toolbar.tsx
+    * - **isShown**
+      - if the tooltip is currently being shown
+      - Tooltip.tsx
+    * - undoStack
+      - stack containing previous canvas states, used to undo
+      - UndoRedoTool.ts
+    * - redoStack
+      - stack containing previous canvas states, used to redo
+      - UndoRedoTool.ts
+    * - tempPath
+      - path used to convert item
+      - fillPath.ts
+    * - directionVector
+      - average direction vector over half the path
+      - fillPath.ts
+    * - rows
+      - gutters generated
+      - fillPath.ts
+    * - flattenedCL
+      - intersection points as a 1D array
+      - fillPath.ts
+    * - clByOutline
+      - intersection points ordered by the path they intersect at
+      - fillPath.ts
+    * - pointBlocks
+      - array of points of array to hold the path generated
+      - fillPath.ts
+    * - visitedIndexed
+      - used to find all the connected sub graphs
+      - fillPath.ts
+    * - counter
+      - number of subgraphs - 1
+      - fillPath.ts
+    * - startIndex
+      - the first index found of a new sub graph
+      - fillPath.ts
+    * - curVisited
+      - vertices already visited
+      - fillPath.ts
+    * - availableVertices
+      - vertices in the current subgraph being converted
+      - fillPath.ts
+    * - startPoint
+      - vertex index to start at
+      - fillPath.ts
+    * - potentialClosestPoint
+      - potential vertex which is closest to previous point in pointBlocks
+      - fillPath.ts
+    * - result
+      - result from a function called
+      - fillPath.ts, Container.ts
+    * - buffer
+      - used to store a running total of points, can be 1D or 2D, but all serve the same purpose
+      - fillPath.ts, runningPath.ts, satinPath.ts, straightSubdivision.ts
+    * - precision
+      - sample distance of direction vector
+      - fillPath.ts
+    * - bounding
+      - bounds of the shape being guttered
+      - rowGutter.ts
+    * - hypotenuse
+      - hypotenuse of the bounding
+      - rowGutter.ts
+    * - offset
+      - x offset from center of the gutter lines
+      - rowGutter.ts
+    * - lower
+      - bottom y offset
+      - rowGutter.ts
+    * - upper
+      - upper y offset
+      - rowGutter.ts
+    * - pStart, pEnd
+      - start and end of the line
+      - rowGutter.ts
+    * - tempLine
+      - line of a gutter
+      - rowGutter.ts
+    * - gutterLines
+      - lines of the gutters
+      - rowGutter.ts
+    * - initialPoint
+      - start of a line
+      - rowGutter.ts
+    * - anchorDistances
+      - outline offset where the anchors are
+      - runningPath.ts
+    * - preBuffer
+      - start and end point of each normal, pre-santisation
+      - satinPath.ts
+    * - stitches
+      - stitch points in absolute terms
+      - Block.ts
+    * - sequence
+      - array of blocks.
+This holds the entrie path generated
+      - Container.ts
+    * - leafItems
+      - items with no children or is a CompoundPath
+      - Container.ts
+    * - strokeFlag
+      - signals if the stroke should be done no matter what
+      - Container.ts
+    * - pathDatas
+      - SVG path data of all leafItems
+      - Container.ts
+    * - commands
+      - list of abstracted SVG commands to generate the preview
+      - Container.ts
+    * - layer
+      - layer generated, will be sent to replace current canvas
+      - Container.ts
+    * - preBytes
+      - abstracted array of bytes in EXP format
+      - Container.ts
+    * - cP
+      - current point in encoding
+      - Container.ts
+    * - bytes
+      - compiled list of numbers to be saved as an EXP file
+      - Container.ts
+    * - counter
+      - current location in the bytes array
+      - Container.ts
+    * - referenceTable
+      - vertex to curve location table
+      - Graph.ts
+    * - cPath
+      - current path or 'circuit' that the eulorian circuit algorithm is working with
+      - Graph.ts
+    * - ePath
+      - final eulorian circuit path
+      - Graph.ts
+    * - items
+      - items which have no children or are a CompoundPath
+      - getLeafItems.ts
+    * - c1
+      - colour to comapre against
+      - normaliseColours.ts
+    * - dHue
+      - difference in hue between the 2 colours
+      - normaliseColours.ts
+    * - dSaturation
+      - difference in saturation between the 2 colours
+      - normaliseColours.ts
+    * - dBrightness
+      - difference in brightness between the 2 colours
+      - normaliseColours.ts
+    * - newArray
+      - final converted list of items
+      - removeOverlap.ts
+    * - parent
+      - item to subtract items from on top
+      - removeOverlap.ts
+    * - child
+      - item that is removed from the parent
+      - removeOverlap.ts

 ****************
 Validating Input